-NEW – The Wagga 2017 web site is now up and running and accepting your registrations and abstract submissions!
-Click here or at the “Wagga 2017” drop-down sub-directory at top of page.
+NEW – Don’t forget to pen next year’s Wagga meeting into your diaries.
+The Wagga 2018 web site is now up (registrations and abstract submissions to open later in year).
+Click here or at the “Wagga 2018” drop-down sub-directory at top of page.

 Aim of the group: